 Roofs are watching your steps onto the cobbled streets and hidden passages of the medieval Sibiu, inviting you to slow wanderings.
-You’re in Transylvania after all, the birthplace of the slow living concept.
+You’re in Transylvania after all, the very definition of slow living.

-This old citadel instantly takes you back to the Middle Ages, when guilds use to practice their craft around the city’s defense towers, while urging you to gather around the colorful marching bands and street performances that take over Sibiu for 9 days, during the International Theater Festival!
+This old citadel instantly takes you back to the Middle Ages, when guilds use to practice their craft around the city’s defense towers, and invite you to gather around the colorful marching bands and street performances that take over Sibiu for 9 days, during the International Theatre Festival!

 Nested in the heart of Transylvania, Sibiu is an idyllic medieval town and a former European Capital of Culture (2007).

-The city’s historical center is a jewel, offering the traveler a number of opportunities for slow wanderings on the many narrow cobble stone streets leading to colorful houses, charming cafés and picturesque passages.
+Sibiu’s Old Town is a jewel, offering the traveler a number of opportunities for slow wanderings on the many narrow cobblestone streets leading to colorful houses, charming squares and cafés, and picturesque passages.

 Wherever your feet may take you, Sibiu’s eye shaped windows will smile upon you from the rooftops, thus adding to the city’s charisma.
-These almond shaped windows give you a strong sense that the roofs are watching you and they’re unique in the world.
+These almond-shaped windows give you a strong sense that the roofs are watching you, and you should know that they’re unique in the world.

-The old city landscape is comprised of the Upper Town and the Lower Town, both rewarding the slow traveler with architectural gems, colorful houses and hidden passages.
+The old city landscape is comprised of the Upper Town and the Lower Town, both rewarding the slow traveler with architectural gems, colorful squares, and hidden passages.